 The “Court Reporting and Captioning at Home” program

 There are six phases to your court reporting training: learning realtime court reporting theory, which is how we teach you to write on the steno machine, where all the keys are located, and how to write all words; building speed; academics for each realtime court reporting career; Court reporting CAT (Computer Aided Transcription) software training (included with the program with a free prebuilt steno dictionary); internship; and court reporter certification preparation.
 And of course, we provide job placement.
 Court Reporting and Captioning at Home has 100% placement.
-ALL court reporting students who complete their court reporting training will be employed.
 And for our students who wish to train for captioning or CART Providing, we now have available the only program that offers captioning and CART assignments with transcripts and a program to calculate your degree of accuracy!

 The two most important components of your court reporting training in any court reporting school or program are the theory you learn, and the kind of support you receive throughout your training.